JuanPabloHA/JuanPabloHA.github.io/_posts/2020-07-07-scikit-learn-ds-project.md

 6. Fine-tuning of the model
 7. Conclusion

-We will skip the Launch and Monitoring steps.
+We will skip the Launch and Monitoring steps.[Link to notebook repository](https://github.com/JuanPabloHA/Seoul_Bike_Sharing/blob/main/notebooks/End-to-end.ipynb)

 ## 1. Problem description